raydenlim/tp/docs/UserGuide.md

 #### Clearing all Entries : `clear`

-You can clear all students from your address book.
+You can clear all students from F.A.K.E.J.A.R.V.I.S.

 Format: `clear`